kumar-github/tutorial-resources/X.md

 ## Overview

-This library is simple and answers just **one** question, asked in two very different contexts:
+This library is simple and answers **one** question, asked in two very different contexts:

 > ### "How long did that take?"